thatlayiguy/SafeGuardianAI/README.md

-# email-sms-scam-detector
+# SafeGuardian AI
-Detection of scam content in Emails/SMS
+Machine Learning model for detection of scam content in text messages